amylaur/jupyter/README.md

 Working from the tidy long/wide CSVs:

-1. **Dogs seized per year** — the headline "how many strays came in" trend.
+1. **Dogs seized per year by category** — the headline "how many strays came in" trend.
 2. **Seasonality** — a year×month heatmap and an average-by-month line chart, to see which months are consistently busiest.